 CSS has several types of ACT teams available to assist clients:

-Assertive Community Treatment Team – This team provides wrap-around services for persons with more intensive needs requiring frequent community contact to maintain stability.
+Assertive Community Treatment (ACT) Teams – Providing wrap-around services for persons with more intensive needs requiring frequent community contact to maintain stability.
+ACT North works in the northern part of the county, and ACT South works in the southern part of the county.

 Substance Abuse/Mental Illness Program Team (SAMI PACT) – This program is designed for clients with significant mental health and substance use concerns.
 The SAMI PACT program employs the principles of Integrated Dual Disorder Treatment (IDDT), an evidence-based practice that uses motivational interviewing techniques and a stage of change model to provide community-based services.